Ovis: From pastures to portfolios

 Vahan P. Roth Gründer und Chief Investment Officer

-Vahan Roth
+Vahan P. Roth

 Vahan P. Roth started his career at both major banks in Switzerland, and subsequently worked at the private bank Reichmuth & Co as portfolio manager.
 Since 2009 he has been supporting the development of the RealUnit.
 Originally a jurist, but driven by his interest in the financial markets, he took the CFA exams.